GregorVolberg/BubblesDNN/README.md

 - control and NSSI group were split into test and training set (i.e., test and training individuals) and image classifier was trained on emotion classification (happy vs neutral; sad vs neutral)
 - py-file ./ResNet50_training_twoGroups_crossVal.py produces four models, res50_happyCorrectVShappyNeutralCorrect_2G_control.h5; res50_happyCorrectVShappyNeutralCorrect_2G_experimental.h5; res50_sadCorrectVSsadNeutralCorrect_2G_control.h5; res50_sadCorrectVSsadNeutralCorrect_2G_experimental.h5
 - py-files ResNet50_predictionG2_crossvalidation.py uses the four models for predicition (validation).
 All Images that were not used for training are included.
 Writes results to './results/probs_for_G2_crossvalidation.csv'
 - py-file ResNet50_prediction_sad__LRP_stats_perVP.py takes all images "sad" and "sad neutral" with correct responses, per subject, and computes the relevance.
-Files are saved as './results/Sxxx.ime.csv' for raw relevance,  './results/Sxxx.imze.csv' for z-scored relevance,  './results/Sxxx.imzp.csv' for relevance proportion.
+Files are saved as './results/Sxxx-ime.csv' for raw relevance,  '*imze.csv' for z-scored relevance,  '*impe.csv' for relevance proportion in the NSSI (experimental) model and analogously 'imc.csv', 'imzc.csv', 'impc.csv'  for the control group model.
 - m-file ./persubject_LRPs.m reads csv-files, averages across participants and plots

 ToDo: